spacetelescope/webbpsf/docs/index.rst

 .. admonition:: Getting Help

-   For help using or installing webbpsf, you can contact the STScI JWST Help Desk at jwsthelp.stsci.edu.
-Note that WebbPSF is included in the Astroconda python distribution, as well as being installable via :ref:`standard Python packaging tools <installation>`.
+   For help using or installing webbpsf, you can contact the STScI JWST Help Desk at jwsthelp.stsci.edu, , category WebbPSF/JWST Telescope.

 :ref:`What's new in the latest release? <whatsnew>`